R data.table and Apple M1 installation on Big Sur supporting openmp multithreading

 Core(TM) i7-7700 CPU | Memory 44 Gb | Ubuntu 20.04.2 LTS

-Ubuntu running as virtualized instance on remote server.
-Both systems uses pretty fast SSD and were tested with 4-way multithreading option activated.
-All tests were made on refreshed session (also see SessionInfo()).
+Ubuntu is running as a virtualized instance on a remote server.
+Both systems use fast SSDs and were tested with the 4-way multithreading option activated.
+All tests were conducted on a refreshed session (also see SessionInfo()).

 Data generation